-For fixed-width files, caution should be taken to ensure that the field length is accurate.
-An incorrect field length will result in masking a field with the incorrect offset, which would have the unintended consequence of not masking what was intended.
+- = For fixed-width files, caution should be taken to ensure that the field length is accurate.
+An incorrect field length will result in masking a field with the incorrect offset, which would have the unintended consequence of not masking what was intended. - Multi-byte characters For fixed-width files, field length is determined by the number of characters rather than the number of bytes.